materialsvirtuallab/nano266/labs/lab3/README.md

 4. Which phase is the most energetically stable for PbTiO3 and how does that relate to the ferroelectric behavior of this material?

-# Q3: Formation Energy of the CuAu alloy
+# Q3 (30 points): Formation Energy of the CuAu alloy

 1. Calculate the equation of state (energy versus lattice parameter) for FCC Cu and Au, with differences converged to 0.15 mHa?
 Investigate the k-point